yahuarkuntur/soberany/README.md

-soberany
+Soberany
 ========

-(Obsolete for educational purposes only) A free RTS game written in Python and Pygame
+A small and open source RTS game.
+Written in Python and Pygame.

+Please note that this project is outdated (2005), released for learning purposes.

+Source code avaliable with the hope it will be useful :)